Free shore access

-Located on the southern tip of Botany Bay, Kurnell snorkeling spot allows the exploration of a unique underwater world, covered by seaweed and seagrass of a magnificent nature.
-While this environment is well known for hosting seahorses and seadragons (they are nevertheless difficult to spot while snorkeling), Kurnell have even more surprises to offer!
-While swimming along the shore, you may come across colorful wrasse, octopuses huddled among the rocks and, sometimes, even a stingray lurking on the sand.
+Located on the southern tip of Botany Bay, Kurnell snorkeling spot allows the exploration of a unique underwater world, made of seaweed and seagrass.
+While this environment is well known for hosting seahorses and seadragons (they are nevertheless difficult to spot while snorkeling), Kurnell has even more surprises to offer!
+While swimming along the shore, you may come across colorful wrasse, octopuses huddled among the rocks, and, sometimes, a stingray resting on the sand.

 There are several possibilities to enter the water, both on the south and on the north side of the pier (see the map).
 A few patches of sand between the rocks allow you to dive into the water without stepping on the rocks.